Nursing Negligence and Malpractice

 Medical malpractice cases begin first with Hoffer & Sheremet’s preliminary review of the patient’s medical records.
 If we think there may be a case that should be pursued, we obtain expert opinions on both standard of care and causation.
 If we have expert support, we issue either a demand or a Notice of Intent.
 After the mandatory waiting period, we file the lawsuit.
 It is a slow process, but we get you the damages to which you are entitled.

-If a nurse made a mistake, and you or a loved one were harmed as a result, contact our medical malpractice attorneys for a free consultation.
-You may call us for a free consultation without a appointment at 616.278.0888.
-We can also be reached via email at firstname.lastname@example.org, or by filling out our free consultation form.
+If a nurse made a mistake, and you or a loved one were harmed as a result, contact our medical malpractice attorneys for a free consultation and we can review the basis of your medical malpractice claim.
+You may call us for a free consultation without an appointment at 616.278.0888.
+We can also be reached via email at email@example.com, or by filling out our free consultation form.